Kevin Bartlett (Australian rules footballer): Records

-Bartlett was also the first player in elite Australian rules football to play 400 premiership games, with only six others achieving the feat as of 2023: four in the VFL/AFL (Hawthorn's Michael Tuck, North Melbourne's Brent Harvey, Essendon's Dustin Fletcher and Port Adelaide and Hawthorn's Shaun Burgoyne), one in the SANFL (Glenelg's Peter Carey), and one in both leagues (Port Adelaide and Carlton's Craig Bradley; Burgoyne also played 26 SANFL games for Port Adelaide prior to his AFL career).
+Bartlett was also the first player in elite Australian rules football to play 400 premiership games, with only seven others achieving the feat as of 2025: five in the VFL/AFL (Hawthorn's Michael Tuck, North Melbourne's Brent Harvey, Essendon's Dustin Fletcher, Port Adelaide and Hawthorn's Shaun Burgoyne, and Collingwood's Scott Pendlebury), one in the SANFL (Glenelg's Peter Carey), and one in both leagues (Port Adelaide and Carlton's Craig Bradley; Burgoyne also played 26 SANFL games for Port Adelaide prior to his AFL career).

-His 403 premiership games remained an elite Australian rules football record until broken by Carey in Round 7 of the 1988 SANFL season, and an elite Victorian football record until broken by Tuck in Round 22 of the 1990 AFL season.
+His 403 premiership games remained an elite Australian rules football record until broken by Carey in Round 6 of the 1988 SANFL season, and an elite Victorian football record until broken by Tuck in Round 22 of the 1990 AFL season.

 Other matches and medal

-Bartlett also played 20 matches for Victoria in interstate football, 12 pre-season/night series matches (which are recognised as senior by the SANFL and WAFL but not the VFL/AFL), and four International Rules matches on the 1968 Australian Football World Tour (which are counted as senior by the VFL/AFL).
-If these are included, Bartlett played a total of 439 career senior matches.
+Bartlett also played 20 matches for Victoria in interstate football, 17 pre-season/night series matches (which are recognised as senior by the SANFL and WAFL but not the VFL/AFL), and four International Rules matches on the 1968 Australian Football World Tour.
+If these are considered, then Bartlett played a total of 444 senior career games.

-The VFL/AFL record Bartlett's total as 427 career senior games, excluding his pre-season/night series matches.
+The VFL/AFL lists Bartlett's total as 427 career senior games, excluding his pre-season/night series matches for Richmond.

-Despite the differing viewpoints, Bartlett was the first player to play 400 senior career games in elite Victorian football, which he achieved in either of Round 19 of 1982 (using the VFL/AFL's total), Round 9 of 1982 (excluding his International Rules matches) or Round 5 of 1982 (using his overall total).